ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/Gap.md

 ### Gap example

-Here is an example demonstrating how to use the Gap API to advertise, scan connect and disconnect and how parameters influence efficiency of these actions.
+Here is an example demonstrating how to use the Gap API to advertise, scan, connect and disconnect and how parameters influence efficiency of these actions.

 [![View code](https://www.mbed.com/embed/?url=https://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-ble-GAP/)](https://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-ble-GAP)